cloudfoundry/docs-bosh/content/resurrector.md

 Resurrection can be turned off per specific deployment job instance or for all VMs managed by the Director via [`bosh vm resurrection` CLI command](sysadmin-commands.md#vm-resurrection).

+!!! note
-<p class='note'><strong>Note</strong>: The Health Monitor deploys with the Resurrector plugin disabled by default.
-To use it, you must enable the Resurrector plugin in your BOSH deployment manifest.</p>
+    The Health Monitor deploys with the Resurrector plugin disabled by default.
+To use it, you must enable the Resurrector plugin in your BOSH deployment manifest.

 ---
 ## Enabling and Configuring the Resurrector {: #enable }